MMSR: Symbolic Regression is a Multi-Modal Information Fusion Task: Related Works

 \subsection{Multimodal}

-Recently, models such as CLIP \cite{CLIP} and ALIGN \cite{ALIGN} performed pre-train on noisy images and text pairs from the web using contrastive loss.
+Recently, models such as Contrastive Language-Image Pre-Training (CLIP) \cite{CLIP} and ALIGN \cite{ALIGN} performed pre-train on noisy images and text pairs from the web using contrastive loss.
 Contrastive loss is one of the most effective feature learning methods\cite{he2020momentum}\cite{chen2020simple}\cite{li2020prototypical}\cite{li2020mopro}.
 They achieve remarkable performance on image-text retrieval tasks but lack the ability to model more complex interactions between image and text for other V+L tasks \cite{kim2021vilt}. (e.g. VQA\cite{antol2015vqa}).
 Subsequent investigations \cite{wang2021simvlm} \cite{wang2022ofa} \cite{piergiovanni2022answer} have introduced encoder-decoder frameworks trained utilizing generative loss functions, which demonstrate robust performance across vision-language benchmarks.
 Concurrently, the visual encoders within these models maintain competitive accuracy in image classification tasks.
-Studies \cite{singh2022flava} \cite{li2021align} \cite{li2022blip}\cite{chen2023pali}\cite{liu2024visual} have investigated the unification of image and text representations, which require multiple pretraining stages of unimodal and multimodal modules to achieve high-performance levels.
+Studies \cite{singh2022flava} \cite{li2021align} \cite{li2022blip}\cite{chen2023pali}\cite{liu2024visual} have investigated the unification of image and text representations, which require multiple pretraining stages of unimodal and multi-modal modules to achieve high-performance levels.
 For example, ALBEF \cite{li2021align} employs a dual-encoder architecture that integrates contrastive loss with Masked Language Modeling (MLM) to enhance learning efficiency.
 CoCa\cite{yu2205coca} focuses on training an image-text foundation model from scratch in a single pretraining stage to unify these approaches.
 This is simpler and more efficient to train.
+BEITv3\cite{beit3} regards images as a kind of language, and maps images into the language space through a mapping layer, and then sends them into the GPT large model together with the encoded text features.
+LLava\cite{llava} is an open-source multi-modal large model that uses images as a language.
+First, the big oracle model is frozen, and pre-trained, and the picture features are aligned with the text features to turn the picture into a 'language' that the large language model(LLM)\cite{llm1}\cite{llm2}\cite{llm3}\cite{llm4}\cite{llm5} can understand, and then concatenated with the text features and sent to the large language model.